Vehicle conversions or modifications.

 If you make a change to the manufacturer's original design of a vehicle, such as changing the engine or suspension system, it is considered a modification.
 There is no law against modifying a vehicle, but any modifications you make must be carried out to an appropriate safety standard.

-Remember, it's that law and it's your responsibility as a vehicle owner and driver to ensure that your vehicle is maintained in a safe and roadworthy condition at all times.
+Remember, it's the law and it's your responsibility as a vehicle owner and driver to ensure that your vehicle is maintained in a safe and roadworthy condition at all times.

 This content is for general information only.
 It does not, and is not intended to, provide legal or technical advice or to represent a legal interpretation of the matters it addresses.